 Colloquium with Your College

-As part of MSU's Fall Welcome, all No-Preference freshmen MUST attend one of the Neighborhood Student Success Collaborative (NSSC), formerly know as the Undergraduate University Division (UUD) sessions according to their assigned Neighborhood.
+As part of MSU's Fall Welcome, all No-Preference freshmen MUST attend one of the Neighborhood Student Success Collaborative (NSSC), formerly know as the Undergraduate University Division (UUD), Colloquium sessions according to their assigned Neighborhood.
 Incoming freshmen will learn more about the No-Preference option and have a chance to talk with NSCC advisors about expectations and strategies for success.
 Locations for the Colloquium will be listed in the Fall Welcome "Schedule of Events".

 Marathon of Majors

 Hosted by the NSSC, the Marathon of Majors is an event where academic advisors from all MSU colleges and academic support offices are available to answer questions.
 Held in the Union, this event is a great opportunity for students to meet college and major advisors and learn about potential majors and academic support services.
 This event is held twice a year - in November and in March.

 This year's Marathon of Majors will be held: